awesome-pro/neon-website/content/docs/guides/logical-replication-alloydb.md

 ## Switch over your application

-After the replication operation is complete, you can switch your application over to the destination database by swapping out your AlloyDB source database connection details for your Neon destination database connection details.
+After the replication operation is complete, you can switch your application over to the destination database by swapping out your AlloyDB source database connection details for your Unique destination database connection details.

-You can find your Neon connection details on the **Connection Details** widget in the Neon Console.
+You can find your Unique connection details on the **Connection Details** widget in the Unique Console.
 For details, see [Connect from any application](/docs/connect/connect-from-any-app).